micolrosini/KRED-Recommendation-System/README.md

 ##  Reproducing the experiments:
 Two main options are suggested to run this project: it can either be executed locally or, alternatively, on a Python Notebook on Google Colab.

 To run the code locally it is necessary to clone this repository, using the preferred IDE, and subsequently add the required data.
-The dataset directory must be structured as follows in order for the code of the base model to run properly:
+The dataset directory must be structured as follows in order for the code of the **base model only** to run properly:

 ![](./DataDirectoryStructure.jpg)

 Once fulfilled the aforementioned requirements, the project can be run from an IDE or executing the following command: